vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The performance received favourable reactions.
-After having done their ritual duties, attended the great potlatch ceremony at the confluence, and paid obei sance to the Great God in his temple and the king in his court, the S¯uta and his entourage returned to Vārān. asī.
-More copies of the book were produceḍSmall emendations were made and the first transcriber’s faults slipped in.
-The different versions of the text were born.
+After having done their ritual duties, attended the great potlatch ceremony at the confluence, and paid obei sance to the Great God in his temple and the king in his court, the S¯uta and his entourage returned to Vārāṇasī.
+More copies of the book were produceḍSmall emendations were made and the first transcriber’s faults slipped iṇThe different versions of the text were born.

-The subsequent transmission and distribution of the Purān. a over various centres of the Māheśvaras added more flaws.
-The copying took place in focal points of Sanskrit learning, to the west and the east of Vārān. asī.
+The subsequent transmission and distribution of the Purāṇa over various centres of the Māheśvaras added more flaws.
+The copying took place in focal points of Sanskrit learning, to the west and the east of Vārāṇasī.
 In Maga dhā, some Pāśupata ācāryas were not entirely satisfied with the text.
 They missed in particular an account of the Lakulīśa tradition in their own country, and, in general, they felt that the holy places in the east and in the north, in Magadhā, Orissa and Nepal, had not been done justice.
 They decided to amend this shortcoming by inserting an additional list of tīrthas in an adhyāya that appeared to be the right place for it.
 10

 While these processes were underway, the political situation in India changed dramatically.
 What a few years earlier had still seemed far away or down right impossible, happeneḍHars.a’s empire collapseḍChaos prevailed all over northern India, whereas the Northeast was confronted by an unprecedented military invasion from Nepal and Tibet.

 Magadhā was the first country in which order was restored under the author ity of the dynasty of the Later Guptas.
 The daughter of Adityagupta married ¯ the Maukhari prince Bhogavarman, a wise move, contributing significantly to political stability.
-And while the kingdoms of Kanyakubja, Pun. d.ra and Kāma r¯upa were still in disarray, the Gupta House of Magadhā consolidated its power further by re-establishing good relations with its northern neighbour, the Lic chavi kingdom of Nepal.
+And while the kingdoms of Kanyakubja, Puṇd.ra and Kāma r¯upa were still in disarray, the Gupta House of Magadhā consolidated its power further by re-establishing good relations with its northern neighbour, the Lic chavi kingdom of Nepal.
 A daughter born of the marriage with the Maukhari prince, Vatsadevī, was married off to the Licchavi king Sivadeva. ´

 During the last two decades of the seventh century, relations with Nepal be came close and cultural exchange between the two countries intensifieḍPāśu pata yogins and ācāryas wandered from Magadhā into Nepal to visit the great shrine of Paśupatinātha, which had developed into a state sanctuary and re ceived substantial financial support from Vatsadevī and her Nepalese husbanḍThe priesthood of this temple was firmly in the hands of a local branch of Pāśupatas.
 They were happy with the growing reputation of their temple.
 It brought them pilgrims from afar and their coffers filled accordingly.
 At the same time the intensive traffic kept them up-to-date with new religious devel opments and informed about the latest literary productions.

-Thus the reputation of the Skandapurān. a spread to Nepal, and friends in Magadhā were asked for a copy.
+Thus the reputation of the Skandapurāṇa spread to Nepal, and friends in Magadhā were asked for a copy.
 They brought one, naturally a manuscript that contained the insertion mentioning Paśupatinātha in Nepāla.
 The new acquisition was treasureḍIn order to preserve the text, the manuscript was

 10 SPS 167.163–87.